mhmoodlan/SubX/README.md

 # SubX
-A subtitle system that can display subtitles over presentations and control each of them independently.
+A subtitle application that lets you display subtitles over presentations and control each of them independently.

 ## TOC
 1. [What is SubX ?](https://github.com/mhmoodlan/SubX#what-is-subx-)